tetrakai1/SoccerManager.jl/README.md

 ### [playgames.jl](examples/playgames.jl)
 - Demonstrates how to play a single game, week of games, or an entire season at once
+    - This script is meant to be run line-by-line

 ### [fitratings.jl](examples/fitratings.jl)
 - Demonstrates a simple threshold acceptance algorithm for using season-end stats to optimize player ratings